awrdj/t00ls/monosegment/DEPLOYMENT.md

 6. Scroll down and click **Commit changes**.

 *(Note: If you haven't turned on GitHub pages yet: Go to Settings -> Pages -> Source: Deploy from branch -> Branch: main / root -> Save).*

----

-## ⚠️ Troubleshooting Common Problems

-If you run into issues during setup, here is how to fix the exact problems you might encounter:

-**Problem 1: Terminal gets "stuck" after the first `npm create vite` command.**
-* **Why:** You accidentally started a live local web server by pressing "Yes" to start.
-* **Fix:** Click inside the terminal and press `Ctrl + C` on your keyboard.
-This kills the server and gives you your standard typing prompt back.

-**Problem 2: `npm error could not determine executable to run` when setting up Tailwind.**
-* **Why:** The newest version of Tailwind (v4) changed how installation works and broke the standard config command.
-* **Fix:** Force install version 3 by running `npm install tailwindcss@3`, and then run `npx tailwindcss init -p` again.

-**Problem 3: `Error: Failed to get remote.origin.url` when trying to run `npm run deploy`.**
-* **Why:** This happens if you try to use the automated terminal deployment, but your local folder isn't fully linked to your GitHub repository using Git.
-* **Fix:** Skip the terminal deploy command entirely!
-Instead, use the **Drag and Drop** method outlined in Phase 2 above.
-It relies on `npm run build` instead, which works perfectly without Git setup.